The Top Influential

 Jenny Enever

-Senior Global Alumni Manager, A&O Shearman
+Senior Global Alumni Manager | A&O Shearman

-Jenny co-leads A&O Shearman’s global alumni engagement strategy, shaping a network of over 25,000 former colleagues through community, opportunity and care.
-She delivers multi-channel campaigns, career services and standout initiatives – from the firm’s first alumni yearbook to flagship reunions and the ReStart program for over-50s re-entering the workforce.
-Jenny’s work celebrates every chapter of a career, building lasting, mutually supportive relationships between alumni and the firm.
+Jenny co-leads A&O Shearman's global alumni engagement strategy, shaping a network of over 30,000 former colleagues through community, opportunity and care.
+She delivers multi-channel campaigns, career services and standout initiatives – from the firm's first alumni yearbook to flagship reunions and the ReStart program for over-50s re-entering the workforce.
+Jenny's work celebrates every chapter of a career, building lasting, mutually supportive relationships between alumni and the firm.

 Jillian Kaminski

-Global Head of Alumni Relations at BlackRock
+Chief of Staff to the Vice Chairman and Global Head of Alumni Relations | BlackRock

-Principal People Experience Partner at Genentech
+Principal People Experience Partner / Head of Alumni Network (gAlumni) | Genentech

 Josh Bersin

-Global HR Industry Analyst, CEO at Bersin by Deloitte
+Global HR Industry Analyst, CEO | The Josh Bersin Company

 Josh Friedlander

-Chief Human Capital Officer at Houlihan Lokey
+Chief Human Capital Officer | Houlihan Lokey

 Kerri Murphy

-US/Mexico Alumni Network and Career Transitions Leader at PwC
+US/Mexico Alumni Network and Career Transitions Leader | PwC

 Kimmie Warmflash

-Manager, Strategic Recruitment Initiatives at FactSet
+Strategic Recruitment Program Manager | FactSet

 Leslie Fox

-Outreach and Engagement Group Manager, STEM Workforce Development at ORISE
+Outreach and Engagement Manager, STEM Workforce Development | ORISE

 Linda Triangolo

-Alumni Programme Manager at Addleshaw Goddard
+Alumni Programme Manager | Addleshaw Goddard

 Linda has truly mastered the core principles of alumni networking, generously and consistently sharing her insights with her growing LinkedIn following.
 Her career path has taken her from academic alumni relations into the corporate world, leading a thriving alumni program that Addleshaw Goddard can proudly boast about.
 Her strengths lie in building global communities, bringing people together and creating opportunities for connection, collaboration, partnerships, growth and social impact.